 If you want to post long videos on Twitter, please follow the steps below:

 Can't upload video to Twitter?
 It may be you are posting a 3840x2160, 2048x1080, 3072x1280, 2560x1280, etc. video.
 The highest video resolution accepted by Twitter Video is 1280x1024.
 Once this value is exceeded, it will cause the "Some of your media failed to upload" issue.

 As evident from its name, Cloud Convert is a cloud-based video converter.
 It supports 7 video formats (MP4, MOV included), 7 audio formats, and 1 image format (GIF).
 More importantly, you can choose the video resolution, ranging from 320x240 to 3840x2160.
 You can use a customize resolution as well.
 Likewise, it also ensures you to custom Twitter video codec, volume, profile, and aspect ratio.

 In addition, the following two situations will also receive Twitter "Some of your media failed to upload" error messages:

 No matter what the reason you can’t upload video to Twitter, Cisdem Video Converter can always help you.
 It’s the all-in-one tool that meets almost any demands related to Twitter videos.
-It's able to download videos from Twitter, convert video to Twitter formats, configure video & audio parameters, and optimize video length.
+It's able to download videos from Twitter, convert video to Twitter formats, configure video & audio parameters, compress video resolution, and optimize video length.

 It has come a long way in the field of multimedia file conversion, which is much more powerful than online tools.
 The program can: